Kennel to Human Home Lessons

 Thankfully for Kiara, it was not long until a great perspective family called to inquire about adding another dog to their family.
 After speaking with them, I knew Kiara could be the perfect fit.
 They had a fabulous male Pit Bull, 3 kids, a few cats, and a large piece of land in Vermont.
 As always, I was honest about Kiaraʼs previous adopterʼs experience and asked the family to do some reading on shy dogs.
 I had actually spent many hours with Kiara at this point and also had my own kids and husband interact with her just to be extra sure I knew her temperament.
 The new family was terrific and we arranged to have her transported 5 hours to Vermont.
 It was a great relief to know that she had arrived without incident.
 She had immediately taken to her new big canine-brother and they were romping and laying around together immediately.

+After a week in Vermont, I received a troubled phone call that Kiara had growled and became nippy towards her older son and a visiting uncle.
+This was very similar to what had happened in the previous home so the new mom was rightfully very concerned that Kiara might not work out.
+As with all dog behavior cases, the context in which a classic warning behavior occurs is the key in understanding it and preventing it.
 In Kiaraʼs case, her new family followed almost every piece of advice for the first few days except for one thing.
 They allowed her to cuddle for HOURS and HOURS on Grandmas lap which clearly became her "safe spot."
 She was growly when 2 family members approached Grandma and Kiara, "Do not disturb my love fest."
 I knew Kiara was a sweet/soft girl and shy dogs have a way of being more emotionally needy.
 It is very hard for adopters to limit affection when they know how hard their journey has been.....but in fact, lavishing too much affection in the first week or two can lead to some troubles for a shelter dog.
 Kiara had 22 hours/day with no human contact while living in the kennel and now she was sucking up affection like a drug, a drug she did not want to part with!
 The solution was simple: Kiara was not allowed any lap time for the first few weeks/months.
 I recommended taking bonding time as a family while hiking and provide similar interactions with both dogs with no special cuddle time for the new girl.The keep it simple rules are not meant to starve a dog for affection but simply ease a dog into a home life.
 Just as you should not overfeed an emaciated dog, introducing things like lavish attention, affection, and toys can sometimes be overwhelming to a dog who has not had such things before.

-named Dutchess to compliment her 4-legged brother, Duke).
+One week later, I spoke with Kiaraʼs owners and all was right again with Kiara (now named Dutchess to compliment her 4-legged brother, Duke).
 She never growled again.
 Kiara is a pit bull mix and I deeply respect the Vermont family for not using breed discrimination to send her packing within the first week and for falling in love with a dog who may have had a rocky start but is now officially a country girl.
 From housetraining issues to guarding, I have seen it all happen within the first few weeks (sometimes months) of the transition.
 By adding more structure from the shelter-life and less of the Disney movie vision of bringing home a new dog, I have had very good results in preventing returns and adjusting dogs like Kiara into the family they really do deserve.
 This is just my experience and of course not textbook, but worth thinking about...